The principal sources of financing for project companies are:

 The first two categories of creditors are subject to the rehabilitation proceeding and generally may not receive payment or repayment of their respective claims (other than as provided for in the rehabilitation plan).
 However, creditors with claims for the common benefit are not subject to the rehabilitation plan, and include either creditors whose claims arose after the commencement date (with certain exceptions) or those creditors whose claims were approved by the court during the preservation period, or fall within certain categories, such as, among others, wages and taxes.

-A new bankruptcy trustee will be appointed to administer the bankruptcy proceeding.
-Since an attorney who is a third party to the debtor company is appointed as the bankruptcy trustee, the receiver in a rehabilitation proceeding will not serve as the bankruptcy trustee in bankruptcy.
+A bankruptcy trustee will be appointed to administer the bankruptcy proceeding.
+Since an attorney who is a third party to the debtor company is appointed as the bankruptcy trustee, the receiver in a rehabilitation proceeding will not serve as the bankruptcy trustee in the bankruptcy proceeding.

-The bankruptcy trustee appointed by the court will be vested with the exclusive right to manage and dispose of the bankruptcy estate, and to conduct an investigation and assessment of it.
+The bankruptcy trustee appointed by the court will be vested with the exclusive right to manage and dispose of the bankruptcy estate, and to conduct an investigation and assessment of it, subject to the court’s supervision.
 After reviewing the reports prepared by the bankruptcy trustee, the creditors will have a meeting and vote on a resolution deciding whether to continue or discontinue the debtor company business and the manner of safeguarding the bankruptcy estate.

 Subject to certain statutory limitations and approval by the inspection commissioners, the bankruptcy trustee has the power to liquidate the bankruptcy estate, and to determine the manner and timing of that liquidation.
 The bankruptcy trustee distributes the proceeds from the liquidation of the bankruptcy estate to the creditors in proportion to their claim amounts.